 Certificate es and Notices D NOTICE UNDER REGULATION 15 - TOWN AND COUNTRY PLANNING (DEVELOPI COTLAND) REGULATION 2013 MENT MANAGEMENT ist be completed and submitted along with the application form.
 This is most usually Certificate C or Certificate E. icate A, Form 1, Are you/the applic ant the sole owner of ALL the land?
 Yes 🗌 No Is any of the land p part of an agricultural holding? ☐ Yes ☒ No Certificate Required The following Land Ownership Certificate is required to complete this section of the proposal: Certificate A Land O wnership Certificate Certificate and No Regulations 2013 tice under Regulation 15 of the Town and Country Planning (Development Management P rocedure) (Scotland) Certificate A I hereby certify that t - lessee under a lea ner than myself/the applicant was an owner (Any person who, in respect of any part of the se thereof of which not less than 7 years remain unexpired.) of any part of the land to whice period of 21 days ending with the date of the accompanying application.
 (2) - None of the la and to which the application relates constitutes or forms part of an agricultural holding Signed: Claire Coutts On behalf of: n/a Date: 31/10/2022 ☑ Please tick here to certify this Certificate.
-Checklist Application for Planning Permission Town and Country Planning (Scotland) Act 1997 The Town and Co untry Planning (Development Management Procedure) (Scotland) Regulations 2013 Please take a few moments to complete the following checklist in order to ensure that you have provided all the necessary information in support of your application.
-Failure to submit sufficient information with your application may result in your application being deemed invalid.
-The planning authority will not start processing your application until it is valid. a) If this is a further application where there is a variation of conditions attached to a previous consent, have you provided a statement to that effect?
-That effect?
-Yes □ No ☒ Not applicable to this application you provided a sta ication for planning permission or planning permission in principal where there is a crown tement to that effect?
+Checklist Application for Planning Permission Town and Country Planning (Scotland) Act 1997 The Town and Co untry Planning (Development Management Procedure) (Scotland) Regulations 2013 in support of your moments to complete the following checklist in order to ensure that you have provided all application.
+Failure to submit sufficient information with your application may result in your ng authority will not start processing your application until it is valid. a) If this is a furthe r application where there is a variation of conditions attached to a previous consent, have you provided a statement to X Not applicable to this application you provided a sta ication for planning permission or planning permission in principal where there is a crown tement to that effect?
 X Not applicable to this application interest in the land, have development below ication for planning permission, planning permission in principle or a further application an aging to the categories of national or major development (other than one under Section 42 e-Application Consultation Report?
 Not applicable to this application